 Sangkuriang took the challenge, even almost completed the job—making Sumbi anxious.
 She waved her magic scarf in the air which looked like the morning sun.
-Sangkuriang got mad, kicked the boat upside down which later turned into Mount Tangkuban Perahu.
+Sangkuriang got mad, and kicked the boat upside down which later turned into Mount Tangkuban Perahu.

 The trio of Volcano Craters

-This active volcano has erupted at least 30 times for the last 40,750 years.
+This active volcano has erupted at least 30 times in the last 40,750 years.
 As a result, it has nine craters scattered around the area with three top craters.
 They are Kawah Ratu (Queen Crater), Kawah Upas (Upas Crater), and Kawah Domas (Domas Crater).
 Kawah Ratu is the queen of the trio as it is the biggest one.

 Kawah Ratu looks like a giant bowl with pale gray sandy sides.
-The water-like liquid at the bottom changes colors from blue, green, to gray.
-White steam blows out of the gaps on the crater’s walls, creating a dramatic aura.
+The water-like liquid at the bottom changes colors from blue, and green, to gray.
+White steam blows out of the gaps in the crater’s walls, creating a dramatic aura.
 The more it bursts, the more sulfuric the surrounding air will smell.

 They miss a lot though as every step of the grueling hike does pay off.
-The crater’s cracked bottom, black dead trees, chalky white slopes make it a worthy panorama.
-Lastly, Kawah Domas lures many beauty seekers to smother their bodies with its sulfuric mud.
+The crater’s cracked bottom, black dead trees, and chalky white slopes make it a worthy panorama.
+Lastly, Kawah Domas lures many beauty seekers to smother their bodies with sulfuric mud.

 It is much closer to the main gate than Kawah Ratu, about one kilometer.
 Tourists need to climb up and down hundreds of staircases just to get here.
-They might be hungry and craving for some munchies by the time they have arrived.
+They might be hungry and craving some munchies by the time they have arrived.
 In that case, just go boil some eggs right in Domas’ natural hot water ponds.

 Traditional West Javanese Grubs

-Other than its tourism potentials, West Java is also famous for its broad culinary heritage.
+Other than its tourism potential, West Java is also famous for its broad culinary heritage.
 From spicy and savory, to sweet and sticky, it definitely satisfies all palates.
-At Tangkuban Perahu complex, visitors can sink their teeth in almost every local dish.
+At the Tangkuban Perahu complex, visitors can sink their teeth in almost every local dish.
 The food stalls sell roasted rabbit skewers in peanut sauce with rice.